-Monitoring student progress is important for not only the student but staff and parents as well.
-We have an effective way to monitor student by using multiple resources and techniques.
-Daily and weekly progress reports for students in need, or requested by coach/parents/counselor, are utilized.
-Student behavior contracts are used for students struggling with behavior tendencies.
-Teachers hold conferences with students and parents to discuss their strengths and areas of needed improvement in both behavior and academics.
-Student Study Teams are implemented as needed as well.
+Findings Supporting Evidence Monitoring student progress is important for not only the Collaboration with counselors, student but staff and parents as well.
+We have an effective teachers, and department way to monitor student by using multiple resources and chairs. techniques.
+Daily and weekly progress reports for students in Cross-curriculum discussions need, or requested by coach/parents/counselor, are utilized. during prep and PLC time.
+Student behavior contracts are used for students struggling Pre and Post tests to determine with behavior tendencies.
+Teachers hold conferences with student growth.
+Multiple students and parents to discuss their strengths and areas of choice, short answers, and needed improvement in both behavior and academics. essay formatted standard Student Study Teams are implemented as needed as well. assessments.
 PLC collaboration in whole and grade level specific conferences discuss student growth and progress.
-These conferences enable the teachers' ability to compare and contrast student progress to their peers through effective
+These conferences enable the teachers' ability to compare and contrast student progress to their peers through effective Oral presentation, student response to presentation, peer collaboration assignments, and project based are alternative assessments.